autocrypt/autocrypt/doc/contact.rst

 Upcoming events
 ---------------

-- Dec 2016: at `33c3`_, Hamburg, scheduled talk at the `We Fix the Net`_ session and probably another separate one.

-- Jan 2017: a prospective lightning talk from dkg at `RealWorldCrypto 2017`_ in New york

 - Mar 2017: Autocrypt sessions at the `Internet Freedom Festival`_ with hackers and users, several Autocrypt-people there.